xizhonghua/GreenDC-Summary/papers/GrandlAKRA14_multi-resource-packing.md

 - Task arrivals and machine availability change in an online manner and wherein task's resource needs change with time and with the machine that the task is placed at.

 ### Current Solution
+- Fair allocation
+ - Drawback
+  - do not offer the best performance and the above heuristics are compativle with a large class of fairness policies;

 ### Proposed Solution
+- The proposed solution Tetris adapts heuristics for the multidimensional bin packing problem to the context of cluster schedulers.
+- Tetris imporve average job completion time by preferentially serving jobs that have less remaining work.

 ### Strongess